A GUIDE TO THE SYNCHROPHASE MU-1 - Part 2

 The four letter combination seems impossible to decode.
 No chronology or sequence can be easily found in the combinations.
 The belief among collectors has for years been that nothing can be determined from the serial letter combination.
 BUT, maybe that's what Grebe wanted.
 Remember, the Synchrophase was produced knowing full well that it violated the Neutrodyne patent and that a law suit was going to be inevitable.
 Perhaps the serial letter combination was to obfuscate the true number of Synchrophase receivers being produced.
 After all, a settlement might have required some sort of compensation to Hazeltine (and the IRM) based on the number of receivers sold.
 So why make it easy to see just how many Synchrophase receivers were being produced?
 It seems likely that the factory must have had some kind of ledger or log that did decode the letter combinations for warranty purposes but without that ledger or log, decoding by anyone else would be impossible,...then or today.

 So, let's say there is no easy explanation for what the serial letters mean.
-It could be I have not seen enough of the letter combinations "tied" to specific time period production Synchrophase receivers to see a pattern.
+It could be I haven't seen enough of the letter combinations "tied" to specific time period production Synchrophase receivers to see a pattern.
 With that thought, I am going to apply the same type of serialization log to the Grebe Synchrophase as I have to Hallicrafters SX-28s, Hammarlund Super-Pros, RCA AR-88 receivers and others.
 The serial number logs for these receivers have been very successful at decoding the numbers and applying that information to production levels and manufacturing dates

 Hopefully, a pattern will reveal itself when enough serial letter combos are collected.
 BUT, even if a pattern doesn't become apparent, that will show that obfuscation of the Synchrophase production quantity was likely the goal and without the assigned sequences (that was probably in a log or ledger at the factory) decoding will truly be impossible.